rishijeet/machine-learning-book/chapter-14-model-evaluation.md

-# Chapter 14: Model Evaluation
+# Chapter 14: Model Evaluation Metrics

 _This chapter is part of the book **Mastering Machine Learning — From Scratch to Advanced**_